St. Paul's Episcopal Church (Put-in-Bay, Ohio): Parish records

-The records of St. Paul's Episcopal Church, Put-in-Bay, Ohio, were transferred for microfilming to the Center for Archival Collections, Bowling Green State University in October 1984, with the cooperation of Reverend Neilson Rudd who was St Paul's rector at the time.
+Parish records were transferred for microfilming to the Center for Archival Collections, Bowling Green State University in October 1984, with the cooperation of the Reverend Neilson Rudd who was St Paul's rector at the time.
 The Bowling Green copies consists of copies of parish record books dating from 1865-1962, which include histories, financial abstracts, lists of communicants, baptisms, marriages, deaths and confirmations, as well as a church constitution and two letters regarding this church's membership in the Ohio Diocese.

 Parish Records from 1864 to 1965 can be found in: